 Trade-offs

-- Cut no-shows/time-zones via chat → Prelaunch AI Interviewer.
+- Cut no-shows/time-zones via always-on voice interviews → Frank

 Conclusion

-AI chatbots are a practical way to move from “we think” to “we know” on product questions.
+AI chat interviews are a practical way to move from “we think” to “we know” on product questions.
 Each tool in this guide helps with part of the job; your choice should follow your pains: scheduling, depth, speed, evidence, or validation.

-If you want a single flow that addresses all of those and stays friendly to lean teams, Prelaunch AI Interviewer is a strong pick.
-Start small, review the overnight pack with your stakeholders, and ship one meaningful improvement each cycle.
+If you want a single flow that addresses all of those and stays friendly to lean teams, Frank is a strong pick.
+Start small, review the overnight insights pack with your stakeholders, and ship one meaningful improvement each cycle.